rezarajan/sdc-traffic-sign-classifier/writeup_template.md

 ### Pre-Processing
 Initially the model is constructed without any image modifications, to establish a baseline for performance.
 Note that this **does not** include testing on the test set, but rather only comparison to the validation set.

-It has been observed that the baseline model (LeNet-5 replicated architecture) did not perform to specifications of 93%, and thus other methods have been implemented as follows:
+It has been observed that the baseline model (LeNet-5 replicated architecture) did not perform to specifications of 93%, and thus the first step in improving performance included modifying the training dataset as follows:

 1. CLAHE (Contrast Limited Adaptive Histogram Equalization)
 2. Grayscaling